eccentricon/mentees/index.md

 #### Writing

-Love to write, hate to write… There's no escaping it: email, requirements, design specs, code comments, user guides - it's all part of programming life.
+Love to write, hate to write… There's no escaping it: email, requirements, design specs, code comments, user guides - it's all part of a programmer's life.
 You'll write way more prose than code.
 And a software engineer who can write well has a super-power over colleagues who cannot (read "more valuable to employers").

 * [Google developer documentation style guide](https://developers.google.com/style/) [website]\
 Keep this writing reference handy; it'll dig you out of many writing dilemmas.